ERIT helps local governments in the Midwest prepare for climate change by providing information tailored to their communities.

-Once users select areas of interest, they will find information about: the risks posed by climate change to the issues of concern; relevant adaptation strategies; case studies illustrating how other communities have successfully adapted to those risks and tools to replicate their successes; and other resources, including funding opportunities.
-Users will find contact information for people who can provide more information about specific projects and resources.
+The pages in the left navigation walk users through the process of preparing their communities for climate change impacts.
+These resources contain information about: the risks posed by climate change; relevant adaptation strategies; case studies illustrating how other communities have successfully adapted to those risks; tools to replicate their successes; and funding opportunities.
+Users will also find contact information for people who can provide more information about specific projects and resources.

 ERIT has a special emphasis on Midwestern communities and on small to mid-sized communities in both rural and urban areas.